Understanding Incurred Cost Proposal Submissions: A Crucial Aspect of Government Contracting

 Why Do ICP Submissions Matter?

-• Compliance: ICPs are not optional; it's a requirement for contracts that include the allowable cost and payment clause, FAR 52.216-7.
+• Compliance: ICPs are not optional; it's a requirement for contractors with cost-reimbursable contracts, such as Cost-Plus Fixed Fee (CPFF) and Time and Material (T&M) contracts, that include the Allowable Cost and Payment clause (FAR 52.216-7).
+This requirement extends to both prime contractors and subcontractors working on federally funded projects.
 Failure to submit accurate and timely ICPs can lead to contract billing disruptions, penalties, and even the termination of contracts.
 Therefore, it is crucial for contractors to take this process seriously.

 • Cost Recovery: Accurate ICP submissions help contractors recover the allowable costs incurred during contract performance.
 The government reimburses contractors for these costs as long as they are compliant with federal regulations and the terms of the contract.